Child of the Republic

 “For humans, yes.
 But for witches, it isn’t.
 They don’t feel anything.”

 I trudged along, following the two sisters until we reached the open field.
 Here, the once cheerful green grass withered and died, leaving only scathed yellow marks amongst the gray ground.
-The sounds of the tweeting chickadees and will o'wisps whooshing amongst the air died too, and there was almost a sacred silence.
+The ever-present sounds of the tweeting chickadees, droning dragonflies, and whooshing will o'wisps died too, and there was almost a sacred silence.

-As I lifted my head, in front of us appeared a gate similar to the one that marked the entrance of heaven, or hell.
-The bars were curved to depict images- a maiden with a cup of overflowing wine, a tier of fruits and candies, a fountain that spurted streams of water up to 6 feet high.
+As I lifted my head, a gate floated through summer heat into existence, similar to the one at church that symbolized the entrance of heaven, or maybe hell, I couldn't quite remember.
+The bars were curved to depict images- a maiden with a cup of overflowing wine, a tier of fruits and candies, a fountain that spurted streams of water six feet high.
 And amongst the bars, there were vines.
-The wall of green tendrils nearly engulfed the fence but hanging from the top of the gate, the large dollops of fresh green grapes caused them to droop and hang in the opposite direction.
+The wall of green tendrils nearly engulfed the fence, but their large dollops of fresh green grapes kept them from further growing, and they ultimately stopped at the top of the gate, nestling in the nooks of the arching iron bars.

-There was a rusted lock that held the two connected pieces tightly together, so that not even little Jia could fit through.
+There was a rusted lock that held the two connected halves tightly together, so tightly that not even Jia could fit through.

 “Look at them.”
-Zi’s face had filled with an expression I’d never seen before.
-Her eyes were fixated on the green pearls nested amongst the leaves on the top bar of the gate.
-They glinted like jewels in the darkness, luring the beholder into their trap.
+Zi’s face took on a wonderful, terrible expression I’d never seen before.
+Her eyes were fixated on the green pearls, glinting like jewels amongst the dull foliage, luring the beholder into their trap.
 Jia’s dry mouth had become slick with saliva, and like a little puppy she dashed back and forth between the gate and me, tugging at my hand.

 “Are you gonna climb?”
 I asked Zi.
 She ripped her gaze from the sweet temptation, and smiled at me wickedly.